 Delivered the manuscript, which at 100,000 words is a lot longer than I’d intended…

 - A feature on ‘wild swimming’ in Le Monde..…Comme un Anglais dans l’eau

 - ‘Why we love and fear the Thames’, the Museum of Water at Somerset House

 - An interview on Monocle 24 Radio about floating baths

 - A mention of Downstream in the Wall Street Journal

 - Radio 4 PM feature on wild swimming

 - The Ecologist features open swimming in the city and the Urban Plunge exhibition

-- January: I was asked to write a piece for Tate Etc. in which contributors write about a work of art from the Tate’s collection.
+- A piece for Tate Etc. in which contributors write about a work of art from the Tate’s collection.
 I chose a beautiful photo-lithograph by Roni Horn, from Still Water (The River Thames, for Example).